gloriali/HirstLab/FetalBrain/HisMod/HisMod.md

 ## Differentially marked genes

 * Calculate H3K4me3 and H3K27me3 signal from wig at protein-coding gene promoters (TSS +/- 2000bp) and normalize using quantile normalization.
+* Differential methylated promoters: promoter signal fold change > 2 fold, and sum of signal of two samples > 0.3 (determined from ecdf).
 * As expected, much less flucturation of No. of differentially marked genes between samples.
 * A significant fraction of DE genes are differentially marked by either H3K4me3 or H3K27me3 in their promoters, more than DMRs. _Results are similar to normalize against total No. of reads although slightly smaller No. of DE genes_